 2. SENIX 4 Stroke Gas Powered Leaf Blower – Best Value

 The Senix BL4QL-L 4 Stroke Gas Powered Leaf Blower has a more powerful engine than the Makita, with a 26.5cc output.
 Despite this, it produces slightly less wind speed of 125 mph.
 Its air displacement rating of 410 CFM means that you can shift more leaves at once than with the Makita, but you won’t be able to move them as far.

 The lightweight device is meant for home use, and it has a price tag to match.
-It offers more than enough power for cleaning your own yard, no matter how large and how many trees you have, and costs a fraction of some of the heavier duty models.
+It offers more than enough power for cleaning your own yard, no matter how large and how many trees you have, and costs a fraction of some of the heavier-duty models.
 This combination makes it one of the best 4-cycle leaf blowers for the money.

 3. Troy-Bilt EC 4-Cycle Backpack Blower – Premium Choice

-With its 32cc engine, 500 CFM air displacement, and 150 mph air speed, the Troy-Bilt TB4BP EC is a backpack blower that is designed for commercial and professional use.
-It is heavy, weighing 21 pounds, but it is a backpack model which means that the weight is evenly and comfortably distributed across your whole upper body, negating the need for your arms to take all of the weight.
+With its 32cc engine, 500 CFM air displacement, and 150 mph air speed, the Troy-Bilt TB4BP EC is a backpack blower designed for commercial and professional use.
+It is heavy, weighing 21 pounds, but it is a backpack model, which means that the weight is evenly and comfortably distributed across your whole upper body, negating the need for your arms to take all of the weight.

 Although a manual choke requires more effort, it is less likely to break down and become a major fault with the blower.
 This model is designed for comfortable use.
-As well as the backpack, it has a cushioned belt and it features cruise control to alleviate operator fatigue.
+As well as the backpack, it has a cushioned belt, and it features cruise control to alleviate operator fatigue.

 4. CRAFTSMAN 4-Cycle Gas Powered Backpack Leaf Blower